melmzv/ai-hiring-simulation/README.md

 | Low Skill   | Control        | 0.7342      | 0.7200   | 43,057     |
 | Low Skill   | Treated        | 0.9148      | 0.9038   | 47,734     |

-The effect is particularly pronounced among low-skilled individuals - AI recommendations help them catch up in terms of match quality, stability, and wage.
-These findings are consistent with the heterogeneity insights reported in Le Barbanchon et al. (2023).
+The low-skilled group experienced the largest **relative gains**, especially in retention and wage outcomes.
+This supports the hypothesis developed in the seminar paper: AI recommendations are particularly effective for job seekers facing greater frictions.
+These results align with the heterogeneity patterns observed in Le Barbanchon et al. (2023), suggesting that personalized algorithmic tools can mitigate disadvantages in job matching for vulnerable groups.

 ## 📈 Visual Output